Veeam Cloud Connect Repository Settings

 - C:\Backup\TechCompany\Users\User01\System Backup

-To learn more about backup seeding scenarios for cloud repositories, see this Veeam KB article.
+To learn more about backup seeding scenarios for cloud repositories, see Moving Veeam Agent Backups to Veeam Cloud Connect Repository.